zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: One more question before I get to what I want to do.
 The other thing is that these aren't necessarily in a particular order.
 What's interesting to me is if you go and you look at how these things have been packaged now, it's in a completely different order.

 **ZMD**: It's not completely different.
 The name "Sequences" comes from the fact that there is kind of an order.
 I'm not sure if it's still online anymore, but at one point, another one of Yudkowsky's fans had put together—while they were being published, there was at the top of the post, there would be a "Follow-up to:", and then link to previous posts.
-And one of his other fans had like written a script to [compile the directed acyclic graph of which posts are prerequisites to other posts](https://web.archive.org/web/20100502183914/http://www.cs.auckland.ac.nz/~andwhay/graphsfiles/dependencygraphs.html).
+And one of his other fans had written a script to [compile the directed acyclic graph of which posts are prerequisites to other posts](https://web.archive.org/web/20100502183914/http://www.cs.auckland.ac.nz/~andwhay/graphsfiles/dependencygraphs.html).
 So _Sequences_ is plural.
 It's not one strictly linear sequence, but there is a dependency graph where like the final post, ["Value is Fragile"](https://www.lesswrong.com/posts/GNnHHmm8EzePmKzPk/value-is-fragile), is not really going to make sense unless you read the other 80,000 words.
 So there's the sequence on language, there's the sequence on morality, there's the sequence about evolution.
-And I think like those particular topic sequences are mostly in order.
+And I think those particular topic sequences are mostly in order.

 **CM**: Yeah.
 The topics are mostly in order, but they do shift a lot of stuff, but the very first one, it's from 2008.
 So that was kind of surprising.
 But you're right, I think those sequences seem to be in order.
 If you had to describe to people, you do a good job of saying,  teach you how to think.
 Are there like three major lessons, three or four major lessons on the other thing that you feel like are the top of the things that you feel like?